Revelation 14

 Babylon- The ancient city which was the beginning of idolatry & self-deification (note at 2:20),

-is fallen- Her destruction is stated as accomplished fact.
+• Her destruction is stated as accomplished fact.

-This is prophetic of what MUST occur, and anticipates the outpouring of the seventh Bowl of Wrath (ch.
+The statement is prophetic of what MUST occur, and anticipates the outpouring of the seventh Bowl of Wrath (ch.
 16).

-is fallen- The repetition is emphatic of the utter ruin of the city & the system.
+• The repetition is emphatic of the utter ruin of the city & the system.

-promoted by Babylon (in all its forms).
-Cp.
+promoted by Babylon (in all its forms). cp.
 Psa 75:7,8

 This announcement also appears to be meant as encouragement to the saints.